J0R6IT0/lyricsfinder/README.md

 # @j0r6it0/lyricsfinder

 A simple module to get the lyrics of a song.
 It uses Genius as the main option and falls back to Google if no song is found.
 If nothing is found, it returns ```false```.
+Song titles are automatically 'cleaned' for a more reliable search. ("Passenger | Let Her Go (Official Video)" will be transformed to "passenger let her go").

 ## Install
 ```sh